bitcoineler/D/README.md

 ```

 ### Internal reference
-A D:// transaction with internal reference is piped directly on to a B:// formatted structure (with mandatory fields for encoding and filename). `type` must always be `tx` and `value` field will always be ignored.
+A D:// transaction with internal reference is piped directly on to a B:// formatted structure (with mandatory fields for encoding and filename). `type` must always be `b` and `value` field will always be ignored.

 ```
 OP_RETURN